nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 *	The prescription end date recorded in the patient record
 *	The prescription end date derived from period.start and the duration
 *	The Period.start date
-    * This option should only occur where data has been lost (for example during the record transfer between two systems) and is used to ensure that an ended prescription will always have an end date.
+    * This option should only occur where data has been lost (for example, during the record transfer between two systems) and is used to ensure that an ended prescription will always have an end date.

 ### dispenseRequest.quantity ###